ggimenez91/terminator-config/README.md

-# Terminator configurations
+# Terminator configuration
 ## Usage
 * `./get-config.sh` to copy the Terminator config file to the repository folder.
 * `./put-config.sh` to use the config file located in the repository folder as your Terminator config file.

 ## Bindings
-Vim style windows navigation:
+Windows navigation:
 * `go_down = Alt + j`
 * `go_left = Alt + h`
 * `go_right = Alt + l`